jsshashank/jsshashank/README.md

 ## Hi there, I'm J.Shashank 👋

 ## About Me :
-- Enthusiastic Computer Science student with a strong foundation in data science, machine learning, and Database.
-Passionate about leveraging data-driven insights to solve real-world problems.
+- Enthusiastic Computer Science student with a strong foundation in *Data science, Machine learning, and Databases.* Passionate about leveraging data-driven insights to solve real-world problems.
 Seeking an internship/full-time role to apply my skills in data analysis, machine learning, and software development.

 ## Tech Skills :